CalebLy/Binge/README.md

 **Learning Goals:** Real-time updates, event-driven backend, push notifications

 ## Git basics:

 1. Initial Project Setup

 - git init
 - git remote add origin <your-repo-url>
 - git pull origin main # Sync local repo with remote main

 2. Create and Switch to Dev Branch (optional but recommended)

 - git checkout -b dev # Create & switch to dev branch
 - git push origin dev # Push dev branch to remote

 3. Create a Feature Branch

 - git checkout dev # Make sure you're on dev
 - git checkout -b feature/<feature-name> # Create feature branch

 4. Work on the Feature
-# After making changes:
+   After making changes:

 - git add .
 - git commit -m "Add <feature-name> feature"
 - git push origin feature/<feature-name>

 5. Merge Feature into Dev
-# Once the feature is ready:
+   Once the feature is ready:

 - git checkout dev
 - git pull origin dev
 - git merge feature/<feature-name>
 - git push origin dev

 6. Merge Dev into Main (when stable)

 - git checkout main
 - git pull origin main
 - git merge dev
 - git push origin main

 7. Delete Feature Branch (Optional Cleanup)

 - git branch -d feature/<feature-name> # Delete locally
 - git push origin --delete feature/<feature-name> # Delete remotely

 8. (EXTRA) Undoing commits

 - git reset --soft HEAD~1 # HEAD1 moves back one commit. soft undoes the commit but keeps all changes staged (git add xyz)
 - git reset --mixed HEAD~1 # Does the same as soft but unstages the changes
 - git reset --hard HEAD~1 # Discards the commit and the changes.
+  After, you have to do git push --force.
   Note, HEAD1 is just a way to move the pointer from the HEAD back 1.
 You can also do HEAD2 if u want to reset 2 commits for example.
   Or you can even do git log and find the specific commit hash to move your pointer to